paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 * ``def _searchFile(self, theCharSeq, theSearchPath):``
     Given an HcharSeq/Qcharseq and a searchpath this should return a class ``FilePathOrigin`` or None.

-As examples there are a couple of reference implementations in :file:`cpip.core.IncludeHandler`:
+As examples there are a couple of reference implementations in :py:mod:`cpip.core.IncludeHandler`:

 * :py:class:`cpip.core.IncludeHandler.CppIncludeStdOs` - An implementation that behaves as most developers think the ``#include`` mechanism works.
 * :py:class:`cpip.core.IncludeHandler.CppIncludeStringIO` - An implementation that recovers content from a dictionary of in-memory files.
 This is used a lot within CPIP for unit testing.